yonatand1230/YoelGevaRipTool/README.md

 A Python script created to archive digital books from Yoel Geva's website.

 **The tool was created for educational purposes only.** \
 **The tool is NOT meant to encourage piracy or be used for any illegal purpose.**

+## How It Works?

+On the first part of the tool, it uses a breach in Yoel Geva's website in order to access all of the files and the different books.
+First, it downloads every page of the book - both the `textlayers` and the `html5-substrates` (which are the foreground and the background of every page).
+Then, using the `PIL` module, it merges both files to a single PNG picture, saved in the `pages` directory.

+On its second part, the tool makes a PDF from all of the PNGs saved earlier.
+It's done using the `reportlab` module.
+This PDF is saved in the current working directory, and its name will be the Book ID.

 ## Setup
 1. Clone the repository by running the following command: